wangshisheng/WuKong/README.md

 - **Comprehensive modular coverage:** WuKong integrates more than 72 analytical modules covering data preprocessing, statistical analysis, functional enrichment, biomarker discovery, visualization, and workflow design.

-- **Dual-mode analytical interaction:** Users can perform analyses through conventional GUI-based modules or natural-language interactions powered by locally deployed LLMs.
+- **Dual-mode analytical interaction:** Users can perform analyses through conventional GUI-based modules or natural-language interactions powered by cloud-based LLM APIs or locally deployed LLMs.

+- **Multi-backend LLM support:** WuKong supports DeepSeek API, Kimi / Moonshot API, OpenAI / ChatGPT API, and local Ollama models.
+Users can switch backends in the interface according to their analysis needs, privacy requirements, and computing resources.

+- **Secure API-key input:** For cloud LLM APIs, users only need to paste the required API key into the corresponding input box in WuKong.
+The API key is used only for the current request/session and is not saved by WuKong.

 - **Prompt-aware architecture:** WuKong allows LLMs to reference internal R code logic, helping natural-language prompts generate precise, transparent, and reproducible outputs.

 - **Privacy-preserving local AI:** WuKong supports local LLM backends through Ollama, so sensitive data do not need to be uploaded to external cloud servers.

+- **LLM connection testing:** The Conversation module and WuKongmini include built-in AI connection tests.
+Users can verify the selected backend, model name, default context length, response status, and elapsed time before running analyses.

-- **Workflow designer:** WuKongmini enables users to upload data, define groups, select modules, describe workflow requirements, generate refined R scripts, execute analyses, and download results.
+- **Workflow designer:** WuKongmini enables users to upload data, define groups, select modules, describe workflow requirements, generate refined R scripts, execute analyses step by step, obtain bilingual scientific interpretations, and download results.

 ## Function Modules